2020 Auburn Tigers softball team

-The 2020 Auburn Tigers softball team represents Auburn University in the 2020 NCAA Division I softball season.
-The Tigers play their home games at the Jane B. Moore Field.
+The 2020 Auburn Tigers softball team represented Auburn University in the 2020 NCAA Division I softball season.
+The Tigers played their home games at the Jane B. Moore Field.

 Previous season

 The Tigers finished the 2019 season 39–21 overall, and 10–14 in the SEC to finish tenth in the conference.
 The Tigers went 2–2 in the Tucson Regional during the 2019 NCAA Division I softball tournament.

 Preseason

 SEC preseason poll

 The SEC preseason poll was released on January 15, 2020.